Jesus is dead

 The Jewish Sabbath begins at sundown on Friday and ends at sundown on Saturday.

 The Jewish Council wanted Jesus dead.
-They wanted it badly enough that they were willing to lie: “He said they [the people] should stop paying taxes to Caesar” (23:2).
+They wanted it badly enough that they were willing to lie: “He said they [the people] should stop paying taxes to Caesar” (Luke 23:2).
 Actually, Jesus had said the opposite (20:25).
-If Council members had to make a list of the honest-to-goodness reasons they wanted Jesus dead, what are some reasons you would expect to see on the list?
+If council members had to make a list of the honest-to-goodness reasons they wanted Jesus dead, what are some reasons you would expect to see on the list?

-When Pilate asked if Jesus was King of the Jews, Jesus answered, “You said it” (23:3).
+When Pilate asked if Jesus was king of the Jews, Jesus answered, “You said it” (Luke 23:3).
 That’s a strange answer, it seems.
 Bible translators aren’t sure what to do with it.
-One translation: “It is as you say,” (NASB).
-Another: “Those are your words” (NCV).
+One translation: “It is as you say” (New American Standard Bible).
+Another: “Those are your words” (New Century Version).
 What do you think Jesus meant?

 Pilate was not someone history would describe as a Jew-lover.
 He slaughtered plenty of them.
 Luke doesn’t tell us why Pilate fought so hard to free Jesus.
 Any guesses why Pilate tried three times to convince the crowd to let Jesus go?

-It’s anyone’s guess why people in Jerusalem called the execution site “Skull” (23:33).
+It’s anyone’s guess why people in Jerusalem called the execution site “Skull” (Luke 23:33).
 If you have heard any of the theories, what have you heard?

 Bible experts say that one of the prayers of Jesus doesn’t show up in many of the ancient copies of the Bible.
 The prayer: “Father, forgive them.
-They don’t know what they’re doing” (23:34).
+They don’t know what they’re doing” (Luke 23:34).
 How do you react to that?

 Luke reports that when Jesus died there was an eclipse or something that darkened the sky.
-He also says “The curtain in the Temple ripped right down the middle” (23:45).
-Matthew said the ripped curtain took place during an earthquake.
-The International Geology Review confirms that there were two major earthquakes that hit the area between 26 BC and A.D.
-36. Jesus died sometime between A.D.
-30 and A.D.
-33, scholars say.
-The curtain separated the Temple sanctuary from the holiest room in the building—the room where Jews had once kept their most sacred object: the chest that held the 10 Commandments, the Ark of the Covenant.
+He also says, “The curtain in the Temple ripped right down the middle” (23:45).
+Matthew said the ripping of the curtain took place during an earthquake.
+The International Geology Review confirms that there were two major earthquakes that hit the area between 26 BC and AD 36.
+Jesus died sometime between AD 30 and AD 33, scholars say.
+The curtain separated the Temple sanctuary from the holiest room in the building—the room where Jews had once kept their most sacred object: the chest that held the Ten Commandments, the ark of the covenant.
 Only the high priest could go in there, and only on the Day of Atonement (Yom Kippur).
 That’s the day when the entire nation repented of their sins.
 Some Bible experts speculate that God was sending the signal that because Jesus died, we all have access to God and to his forgiveness.
 What do you think about that theory?

 When Joseph of Arimathea publicly asked for the body of Jesus so he could bury it, what do you think his buddies on the Jewish Council would have done to him when they found out?